-Brent is the diabetes capital not only of London, but England as a whole and in the next 20 years the problem will get much worse, according to Public Health England.
+Brent is the diabetes capital not only of London, but the whole of England and in the next 20 years the problem will get much worse, according to Public Health England.

 The agency based its predictions on health surveys carried out over three years and focused on people over the age of 16.
 PHE says that around 90% of the new cases will be Type 2 diabetes, which is caused by lifestyle factors and linked to obesity.
 It says these cases are preventable and tackling the problem is fundamental to the future of the health service.